allforasmile/allforasmile/README.md

 -----
 ## Look at urls for more information!
 ### PT INFO:
+- I'M A QUESTIONING SYSTEM!!! the "me" youre talking too might not be me!!
 - Feel free to copy! idm just credit if someone asks ><
 - I can get a little *freaky*, if i make you uncomfy just say and ill stop!!
 - I LOVE TALKING JUST PLEASE START I DONT WANNA BOTHER OTHERS